Charles Capper

-Charles Capper (1944 – July 1, 2021) was an American historian known for his work on Transcendentalism and his biographies of Margaret Fuller.
+Charles Capper (September 28, 1944 – July 1, 2021) was an American historian known for his work on Transcendentalism and his two-volume biography of Margaret Fuller.
+The first volume of the biography of Fuller, Margaret Fuller: An American Romantic Life, the Private Years, won the 1993 Bancroft Prize.
+He was a founding co-editor of the journal Modern Intellectual History, 2004–2018.

-Life
+Early life and education

+Capper was born September 28, 1944.
+He graduated from Johns Hopkins University with a B.A. in history in 1966 and UC Berkeley with an M.A. and Ph.D. in history in 1968 and 1984, respectively.
+His Ph.D. was supervised by Henry F. May.

+At Johns Hopkins, Capper was a chief organizer of a March 17, 1965 Vietnam War protest in Washington, D.C., and a member of the national council of the Students for a Democratic Society, and while at Berkeley he was a leading Trotskyist with the Independent Socialist Club.

+Career

-Capper graduated from Johns Hopkins University and UC Berkeley with an M.A. and Ph.D. in history.
-From 1986 until 2001, he was a professor of history at the University of North Carolina at Chapel Hill.
-Since 2001 he has been Professor of History at Boston University.
-In 1993, his first book, Margaret Fuller: An American Romantic Life, won the Bancroft Prize.
-Seven editions of his volume The American Intellectual Tradition, co-edited with David Hollinger, have been published.
+From 1986 until 2001, Capper was a professor of history at the University of North Carolina at Chapel Hill.
+In 2001 he became a professor of history at Boston University, where he stayed until retirement in June 2021.

+Seven editions of his source book The American Intellectual Tradition, co-edited with David Hollinger, have been published beginning from 1989.

+In 1993, his first book, Margaret Fuller: An American Romantic Life, the Private Years (1992) won the Bancroft Prize.
+He was awarded a Guggenheim Fellowship in 1994.

 In 2002, Capper co-founded the journal Modern Intellectual History with Nicholas Phillipson and Anthony J. La Vopa.
+It published its first issue in 2004, and he was its longest-serving founding co-editor, 2004–2018.

+Death

-He died in Minneapolis, Minnesota, on July 1, 2021, from complications of Parkinson's disease.
+Capper died in Minneapolis, Minnesota, on July 1, 2021, one day after retirement, from complications of Parkinson's disease.